Affordable Coverage

 Affordable coverage under the Affordable Care Act (ACA) is a standard for measuring the relative cost of an employer-provided healthcare plan.
 It’s based on the maximum percentage of household income an employee would have to spend on the least expensive plan.

-For 2024, a plan is deemed affordable if its least expensive self-care option is less than 8.39% of a household’s income.
+For 2025 calendar year plans, the plan is deemed affordable if its least expensive self-care option is less than 9.02% of a household’s income.
 Furthermore, employers must demonstrate that their overall company plan would cover a “minimum value” of at least 60% of expected employee medical costs.

 Applicable Large Employers (ALEs) who don't meet these standards could be subject to IRS tax penalties that help fund healthcare subsidies.